PPC traffic is 50% more likely to convert than organic traffic, so it has become a popular way for businesses to start advertising online.

 Another lesson search marketers have learned is that long tail keywords often convert better, because they catch people later in the buying/conversion cycle.
 A person searching for “Ford Focus” is probably browsing, and not ready to buy.
 On the other hand, someone searching for “best price on Ford Focus 1.6L” practically has their wallet out!

 It’s important to set out clear goals and objectives before you begin, otherwise how will you know if you have been successful?
-How you structure your Google AdWords account and the features you choose to take advantage of will impact on the response you receive.
+How you structure your Google Ads account and the features you choose to take advantage of will impact on the response you receive.
 Realistic measurable goals are the foundation of every good AdWords account.
 It’s likely you will have a specific goal in mind.
 Common ones include selling more products and services, improving lead quality and lowering cost per acquisition.
-The key is to make them SMART (specific, measurable, achievable, realistic and timed), which will enable you to more effectively measure the success of an AdWords campaign.
+The key is to make them SMART (specific, measurable, achievable, realistic and timed), which will enable you to more effectively measure the success of an Ads campaign.

 At the beginning of your journey, take the time to step back and reflect on your overall business goals, as reaffirming these will help develop parallel goals for your PPC efforts.